zakirhussainb/DS/learning-schedule.md

 	Oct 01'2020 to Dec 22'2020
 	Materials -> DurgaSoft, etc.

-6. Data Structures only -> All concepts revisions from all topics Dec 23'2020 to Jan'03 2020
+6. Data Structures only -> All concepts revisions from all topics + Cracking the Coding Interview Book Dec 23'2020 to Jan'03 2020

 7. Pramp Interviews Daily -> DSA